|

 overeating, alcohol,

-drugsand on and on down a barren road on
+drugs—and on and on down a barren road on

-a quest to feel good about ourselves.
+a quest to “feel good” about ourselves.

 Conversion?

-Now, it sometimes happens that,
+It sometimes happens that,

 because of a surprise slap-in-the-face with divine grace, some of us will